Juyong Pass: History

-In the middle of the Juyongguan (pass) and Guangou Valley, there is the Cloud Platform gate, also known as the "Crossing Street Tower".
-It was built in 1342 during the Yuan dynasty, and is made of white marble with a height of 9.5 m.
-There were originally three white pagodas atop the platform, giving it the name of "Crossing Street Tower".
+In the middle of Juyong Pass and the Guangou Valley is located the "Cloud Platform" gate, also known as the "Crossing Street Tower".
+It was built in 1342, during the Yuan dynasty, and is made of white marble with a height of 9.5 m.
+There were originally three white pagodas atop the platform.
 They were each destroyed in the transitional period between the late Yuan and early Ming dynasties.
-In the early Ming dynasty, a Buddhist Tai'an Temple hall was built on the platform.
-It was destroyed in 1702 during the Qing dynasty.
+During the early Ming dynasty, a Buddhist temple hall was built on the platform.
+It was destroyed in 1702, during the Qing dynasty.

-Platform

-The Yuan-era Cloud Platform remains.
-Around the top of the platform are elements such as stone balustrades and a watch post.
-They remain in the original Yuan style.
-On the platform are carvings of Buddhist figures and symbols, as well as Buddhist texts written in six languages and scripts: